JeyDotC/Hirudo/README.md

 * *index.php*: This is the main entry point for the stand alone version, it just instantiates the modulemanager and makes it execute.

+* *hirudo.php*: This is the main entry point for the Joomla! version, it just instantiates the modulemanager and makes it execute wraped into a Joomla! controller.
+To make it work as a component just rename this file with the name of your component.

 * *init.php*: This file just initializes some stuff and creates a couple of constants, it's presence is due to the need to know the absolute path to the root folder.